Green Abundance By Design

 Deciduous Woodies

-For trees and shrubs that drop their leaves typically the best time to prune is when they are dormant.
-We usually prune in late winter/early spring to avoid winter and summer stresses.
-Some plants that flower on old wood, might have a reduction in flowering.
-The best time to prune and maximize the flowering potential of the plant is after flowering.
-Typically unless the pruning method is a hard pruning (removing most of the mature branches on a plant) flowering is not reduced to the point of negatively impacting its flowering display.
+For trees and shrubs that drop their leaves, typically the best time to prune is when they are dormant.
+We usually prune in late winter/early spring to avoid winter and summer stress.
+Some plants that flower on old wood might have a reduction in flowering.
+The best time to prune and maximize the flowering potential on these types of plants is after flowering.
+Unless hard pruning (removing most of the mature branches on a plant), flowering is not reduced to the point of negatively impacting its flowering display.
 With this in mind, pruning during the season is often appropriate and possible.
-We typically stop pruning by September to avoid and new growth that emerges after pruning to be damaged from winter freezing.
+We typically stop pruning by September to avoid triggering new growth that is sensitive to frost.

 Evergreen Woodies